By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 Upfront Mortgage Insurance Premium (UFMIP)

 The UFMIP is 1.75% of the base loan amount.
 On a $300,000 loan, that's $5,250.
-In almost every case, this is financed into the loan — you don't pay it out of pocket.
-Your loan amount becomes $305,250, and your monthly payment is based on that figure.
+In almost every case this is financed into the loan — you don't pay it out of pocket.
 If you refinance into another FHA loan within three years, a portion of the UFMIP is refundable.

 Annual MIP (Paid Monthly)

-The annual MIP rate depends on your loan amount, loan term, and loan-to-value ratio.
-For most borrowers — those putting 3.5% down on a 30-year term with a loan amount at or below $726,200 — the annual MIP rate is 0.55%.
-That's significantly lower than the 0.85% rate that was in effect before March 2023.
+The annual MIP rate depends on your loan amount, term, and loan-to-value ratio.
+For most borrowers — 3.5% down on a 30-year term with a loan amount at or below $726,200 — the annual MIP rate is 0.55%.
+That's significantly lower than the 0.85% rate in effect before March 2023.

 | Loan Term | Loan Amount | LTV | Annual MIP |